-The Eighth Circuit determined that plaintiff's claims conflicted with the FDA's requirements and dismissed the case, holding:
+The Eighth Circuit determined that the plaintiff's claims conflicted with the FDA's requirements and dismissed the case, holding: "A jury finding of negligent failure to warn would be premised on the fact that the label for [the device] was not written in a particular way or did not contain certain information.
+This would be equivalent to a state regulation imposing specific label requirements."31

-A jury finding of negligent failure to warn would be premised on the fact that the label for [the device] was not written in a particular way or did not contain certain information.
-This would be equivalent to a state regulation imposing specific label requirements.34 testing, intended use, manufacturing methods, performance standards and labeling" and is "specific to the product."35 The court further explained that it is the "totality of the design, manufacturing processes, and labeling when coupled with the prohibition against modifying them-that represents the specific federal requirement applicable under [the MDA] to the device."36 The court cautioned that "[t]o permit a jury to find Medtronic negligent for a manufacturing defect would be to impose a requirement different from and in addition to those established by the FDA."37
+In Kemp v.
+Medtronic, Inc., 231 F.3d 216, 226-27 (6th Cir.
+2000), the Sixth Circuit found plaintiff's product liability claims were preempted because "PMA approval by the FDA constitutes approval of the product's design, testing, intended use, manufacturing methods, performance standards and labeling" and is "specific to the product."
+The court further explained that it is the "totality of the design, manufacturing processes, and labeling - when coupled with the prohibition against modifying them - that represents the specific federal requirement applicable under [the MDA] to the device."32 The court cautioned that "[t]o permit a jury to find Medtronic negligent for a manufacturing defect would be to impose a requirement different from and in addition to those established by the FDA."33